Wiremu Kīngi Maketū: The trial of Maketū for murder

 Beginning on 1 March 1842, Maketū was tried in the Supreme Court in Auckland with Chief Justice William Martin presiding.
-It was a first time that a Māori had been brought before the colonial courts.
+It was the first time that a Māori had been brought before the colonial courts.
 C.B.
 Brewer was only retained to appear as Maketū's legal counsel about an hour before the trial came on; he had no opportunity of communicating with Maketū, nor did he see the depositions before he came into court that morning.
 Brewer argued that the court did not have jurisdiction over Maketū, on the ground of the prisoner's ignorance of the crime of murder that was in the penal law of the colony, and of his having no possible means or opportunity of understanding the penal law of the colony.
 William Swainson, the prosecuting counsel, argued that there should be one rule for all people, whether Māori or Pākehā.
 Martin CJ ruled that Maketū could be tried and punished by the court.

 Maketū pleaded not guilty.
 The jury heard evidence of Maketū's confessions to the killings and he was convicted of murder by a jury and was sentenced to death.
 He was hanged at the corner of Queen and Victoria Streets in Auckland.
 On the morning of his execution, he requested to be baptised in the Anglican rite and took the Christian names "Wiremu Kīngi".
-Just prior to his execution, Maketū dictated a statement whereby he said it his execution was just because "it is my own doing" and that he had prayed to God to "wash my sins away".
+Just prior to his execution, Maketū dictated a statement whereby he said that his execution was just because "it is my own doing" and that he had prayed to God to "wash my sins away".

 Maketū was approximately 16 when the crimes were committed.
-He was executed in Auckland on 7 March 1842.
+He was executed in Auckland on 7 March 1842, at the age of 17.